Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: METHODOLOGY

-The mathematical notations are primarily introduced in this section, where we establish the essential concepts.
-Notations related to specific methodologies or experimental setups are introduced in later sections to maintain relevance and coherence for better readability.

-\subsection{Graph representations of traffic networks}
+\subsection{Graph Representations of Traffic Networks}

-The traffic network is modeled as a graph defined in Definition \ref{def:extended-graph}.
-In this definition, to simplify the graph representation, a supersink $\Omega$ is introduced to merge all destinations into a single abstract node.
-Another advantage of integrating the supersink is to achieve an adjacency matrix with the property of Markov chain transition matrix, such that the interpretations of mathematical operations towards the adjacency matrix can be based on the Markov chain theory.
-The supersink has the following properties: \begin{itemize} \item Zero Queue Density: The supersink has infinite capacity, thus its queue density is zero. \item Absorption: Any link connected to the supersink is fully absorbed, making downstream neighbors of $\Omega$ still $\Omega$ itself.
-Such property marks the vehicle movement on graph as an Absorbing Markov chain. \item Binary Turning Ratio: The turning ratio from any immediate upstream link to the supersink, or from the supersink to itself, is 1, and 0 otherwise. \end{itemize}
+The traffic network is represented as a graph described in Definition \ref{def:extended-graph}.
+To simplify this representation, a supersink $\Omega$ is introduced, consolidating all destinations into a single abstract node.
+Incorporating the supersink allows the adjacency matrix to exhibit the properties of a Markov chain transition matrix, enabling mathematical operations on the adjacency matrix to be interpreted through the Markov chain theory.
+The supersink is characterized by the following properties: \begin{itemize} \item \textit{Zero Queue Density}: With infinite capacity, the supersink's queue density is always zero. \item \textit{Absorption}: Links connected to the supersink are fully absorbed, and the supersink remains its own downstream neighbor.
+This property establishes vehicle movement on the graph as an Absorbing Markov Chain. \item \textit{Binary Turning Ratio}: The turning ratio for any link connected to the supersink or for transitions within the supersink itself is 1, and 0 for all other cases. \end{itemize}

-\begin{definition} [Graph representation] The graph representation $G^e = (\mathcal{V}^e, \mathcal{E}^e)$, where: \begin{itemize} \item The extended link set $\mathcal{V}^e = \mathcal{V}\cup\{\Omega\}$ additionally includes a supersink vertex $\Omega$. \item The extended edge set $\mathcal{E}^e$ additionally includes those edges from exit links to the supersink, and supersink to itself. \item Edge weight $T_{uv}$ represents the turning ratio from link $u$ to link $v$.
-These weights are derived from real empirical data or traffic simulations, encapsulating the probability of traffic flow transitions between links. \end{itemize} \end{definition}
+\begin{definition} [Graph representation] The graph representation $G^e = (\mathcal{V}^e, \mathcal{E}^e)$, where: \begin{itemize} \item The extended link set $\mathcal{V}^e$ additionally includes a supersink vertex $\Omega$, i.e., $\mathcal{V}^e = \mathcal{V}\cup\{\Omega\}$. \item The extended edge set $\mathcal{E}^e$ additionally includes those edges reflecting connections to the supersink. \item Edge weight $T_{uv}$ is the turning ratio from link $u$ to link $v$.
+These weights are derived from real empirical data or traffic simulations, representing the probability of traffic flow transitions between links. \end{itemize} \end{definition}

-To assist understanding of graph representations, an example is provided with a simplistic traffic network with 8 links in Figure \ref{fig:toy-network}, and is mapped onto its graph representation depicted in Figure \ref{fig:graph-representation-toy-network}, where the turning ratios are labelled on edges.
+To assist understanding of graph representations, an example is provided with a simplistic traffic network with 8 links in Figure \ref{fig:toy-network}, and is mapped onto its graph representation depicted in Figure \ref{fig:graph-representation-toy-network}, where the turning ratios are labeled on edges.